DoubleNemesis/Death-in-the-City/totb/README.md

-artefacts glow/throb on discovery visitorbook click sign its been clicked witness page should lead to another page or eg bin link / postman link (to get loveletter) to trial loveletter instructions "now click a symbol..." make vocab relevant door image color per person sort out context / local storage add make your guess credits footer??? first page blurb, instructions etc codebox background check error on clicking correct convo option and getting "incorrect" create larger images of each trial one of women is weightlifter - find that in the bin - photo of her with muscles!!!! chey got something new with blackmail cash test out at end? artefact pictures small/big officebase ? image needs outline pic issue with bubble text corrected letter at the end moveableevents combine????
+react witness page should lead to another page or eg bin link / postman link (to get loveletter) to trial text loveletter instructions "now click a symbol..." text make vocab relevant - shredded react add make your guess react credits footer??? css codebox background
+React check error on clicking correct convo option and getting "incorrect" art/css create larger images of each trial / artefact pictures small/big react issue with bubble text corrected letter at the end react moveableevents combine???? react change witnesses on officebase to act like artefacts art hang names on doors? css artefacts glow/throb on discovery css artefacts click sign its been clicked
+???? one of women is weightlifter - find that in the bin - photo of her with muscles!!!!
+???? chey got something new with blackmail cash text first page blurb, instructions etc link to vocab when done lose/win points? style task dialogue make it clear each artefact leads to a challenge

+scroll <a href="https://www.freepik.com/vectors/ribbon">Ribbon vector created by upklyak - www.freepik.com</a>

 window view Photo by <a href="https://unsplash.com/@jannerboy62?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Nick Fewings</a> on <a href="https://unsplash.com/s/photos/view-from-window?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>